 (Thanks to the estimable Charles Schneider for sending that one along)

 This is the first time I’ve ever wanted to install a Rube Goldberg in my bedroom.
-Then again this is the first time I’ve wanted to install anything in my bedroom.
-I still haven’t got around to setting up my bed, or bringing in any furniture, or unpacking any of my things.
-I suppose I should stop sleeping on a flattened cardboard box before I consider starting any other major Rube-Goldberg-related projects.
+Then again this is the first time I’ve wanted to install much of anything in my bedroom.
+I still haven’t got around to setting up my bed, or bringing in any other furniture, or unpacking my clothes.
+I suppose I should stop sleeping on a flattened cardboard box before I consider starting any major Rube-Goldberg-related projects.

 You’d think that hamsters would be better than marbles in this maze because they’re sentient mammals.
 However, I learned the hard way that that isn’t the case at all.
 One time, I grabbed a bunch of hamsters from a pet shop so that I could create a machine like this one using them.
 Since these are living, breathing animals with senses, I figured I could make them do whatever I want.
 But the dern things just wouldn’t cooperate!
 I tried everything I could to get the machine going, but they wouldn’t obey me.

 If I had actually bought those hamsters, I’d ask for a hefty refund, and demand more cooperative, and less frantic hamsters.

 No Flower Vases Were Harmed in the Making of This Video

 Joseph was always very slow in the morning.
 He would usually slog out of bed for half an hour and go to work two hours late.
 His wife hated these antics so much, she decided to set up an elaborate booby trap to severely injure Joseph when he woke up the next morning (that’s the Rube Goldberg machine you see here).
 However, the trap backfired and now Joseph was all dressed and ready to go.
 He clocked into work half an hour early, impressing his boss and his workmates.

 Joseph’s wife was currently seen shopping for divorce lawyers, anyway.